The Fog on DVD

 Audio is supposedly remixed into Dolby Digital 5.1 surround but

-theres scarcely any surround (although one instance of rear channel use
+there’s scarcely any surround (although one instance of rear channel use

 near the end certainly makes up for any lack earlier).
 It was obviously a low